-The course covers introductory elements of tax law, corporate law, investment law and practice.
+The course covers introductory elements of corporate law, investment law and tax law: Theory and practice.
 Furthermore, this course will contribute to the development of the following skills:

-By the end of this course the students will have integrated their skills (see above) and knowledge from tax, legal and investment analysis for setting up new business in countries.
-In addition, students will gain a basic understanding of different countries policies for setting up business, including their risks and challenges, and a basic understanding of the interests of business professionals and the lawyers that advise them.
+By the end of this course the students will have integrated their skills (see above) and knowledge from tax, legal (corporate) and investment analysis for setting up new businesses in countries.
+In addition, students will gain a basic understanding of different countries policies for setting up business, including their risks and challenges, and a basic understanding of the interests of business professionals, policy makers and the lawyers that advise them.

-This course will be given in a seminar form.
+This course will be given in a seminar (due to corona: online) form.

 This course has a practical approach since the topics to be discussed each week will be also analyzed in practice in the comparative report that students will need to prepare throughout the course.
 The students will be assigned two countries and they will be required to work the topics discussed in the class in these countries.
 The final report will produce an advice of which country is favourable for setting up the business.

 Students should read material provided by the lecturer before each seminar and be prepared to apply the material to their countries of research.